serhiykobyakov/Arduino_device/README.md

-# Free Pascal Arduino device base object implementation
+# Arduino device base object implementation

 ### What is it
 What if you have few devices based on Arduino boards and want to use them each time without pain?
 By the pain I mean managing the COM port address each time before use.
 Would it be better if the devices initialize automatically when you start your main application?
 By the way, I haven't found the solution before.
 If you know one - please let me know.